SalomePlatform/shaper/src/FeaturesPlugin/doc/placementFeature.rst

 Placement
 =========

-Placement lets to place a one object relatively to another object.
+Placement defines position of an object relatively to another object.
 To make a placement:

 #. select in the Main Menu *Part - > Placement* item  or
 #. click **Placement** button in the toolbar